Skip To Content

 • Pause or Resume—Pause an active task, or resume a paused task.
 Paused tasks will not run at the scheduled date and time until resumed.

 • Edit—Edit the parameters set for a task.
-You can edit the title, the schedule, and notification settings.
+You can edit the title, schedule, and notification settings.

 • Delete—Delete a task.
 Deleted tasks cannot be restored.